 Beaconhouse aims to provide quality education of an international standard.
 We aim for excellence through quality management, quality training and quality teaching, bringing benefits to our students, the community and the wider world.

 Beaconhouse values its heritage while it continues to reinvent its educational approach to meet the needs of the future.
-We believe that modern methods and attitudes can enable students achieve their fullest potential.
+We believe that modern methods and attitudes can enable students to achieve their fullest potential.

 Background and History

-The Beaconhouse group has almost 300,000 fulltime students in eight countries and is possibly the largest school network of its kind in the world.
+The Beaconhouse group has over 315,000 fulltime students in eight countries and is possibly the largest school network of its kind in the world.
 Established in November 1975 as the Les Anges Montessori Academy with 19 toddlers, Beaconhouse has since grown into an international network of private schools, imparting distinctive and meaningful learning to students all the way from birth – through its partnership in Pakistan with Gymboree Play & Music – to post-graduation, through Concordia Colleges and the Beaconhouse National University.

 The Beaconhouse of today is thus much more than just a stand-alone school.
-Through distinct and independent divisions across multiple destinations including the UK, Malaysia, Thailand, the Philippines, Oman, the UAE, Pakistan and Belgium, it caters to the education and training needs of a large and diverse group of individuals of varying ages, socioeconomic backgrounds, and nationalities, with its activities also extending beyond education in some countries.
+Through distinct and independent divisions across multiple destinations including Malaysia, Thailand, the Philippines, Oman, the UAE, Pakistan and Belgium, it caters to the education and training needs of a large and diverse group of individuals of varying ages, socioeconomic backgrounds, and nationalities, with its activities also extending beyond education in some countries.

 Mrs Nasreen Mahmud Kasuri has played a pivotal role in women’s empowerment in the country.
 Sixty-two per cent of Beaconhouse employees are women, with a very high percentage in upper management.
 Mrs Kasuri is the Chairperson of Beaconhouse which she founded in 1975.